NachoColl/blockchain-web-services/docs/index.md

   <span style="font-size:14px">Figure 5.
 Customers managing Fees to call Smart Contracts.</span>
 </p>

-Blockchain Web Services implements an innovative approach: the platform trades with any required funding in real-time, so users do not have to deal with it.
+Blockchain Web Services implements an innovative approach: <strong>our platform trades with any required funding in real-time</strong>, so users do not have to deal with it.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img width="80%" src="img/Real-TimeFees.jpeg" /><br/>